Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 - Pick ATS: SMU (+7.5)

-Wisconsin has gone 2-3-0 against the spread, while SMU's ATS record this season is 2-2-0.
-The Badgers are 3-2-0 and the Mustangs are 1-3-0 in terms of hitting the over.
-The teams average 152.6 points per game, 8.1 more points than this matchup's total.
+Wisconsin has put together a 2-3-0 record against the spread this season, while SMU is 2-2-0.
+The Badgers have hit the over in three games, while Mustangs games have gone over one time.
+The two teams combine to score 152.6 points per game, 9.1 more points than this matchup's total.

 Sportsbook Promo Codes